 Reusable menstrual cups are incredibly easy to use.
 Follow our guide to menstrual cups to get the best out of your period cup.

-If you using a reusable menstrual cup for the first time, you are probably wondering how to use a menstrual cup.
-It may take a bit of patience and sometimes a few cycles to feel comfortable inserting and removing a menstrual cup, but once you get the hang of it, you won’t look back!
+If you are using a reusable menstrual cup for the first time, you are probably wondering how to use a menstrual cup.
+It may take a bit of patience and sometimes a few cycles to feel comfortable inserting and removing a menstrual cup.
+Once you get the hang of it, you won’t look back!
 Sanitary cups like Me Luna are incredibly easy to use, follow our step by step guide on how to insert a menstrual cup to get the best out of your period cup.

 Step 1 – Sterilise your menstrual cup